-- (1) Mr. Hoffman and Mr. Montgomery are not included in this table, as they are, and at all times during 2023 were, employees of the Company and, thus, received no compensation for their service as directors.
-The compensation received by these individuals as employees of the Company is shown in the 2023 Summary Compensation Table that appears earlier in this Proxy Statement. - (2) There were no grants of restricted stock or RSUs to the non-employee directors in 2023.
-The non-employee directors did not hold any unvested shares of restricted stock or unvested RSUs as of December 31, 2023. - (3) The amounts reported in this column reflect the aggregate grant date fair value of the stock options granted to the non-employee directors in 2023 as computed in accordance with FASB ASC 718.
-The aggregate number of vested stock options outstanding for each non-employee director as of December 31, 2023, was as follows: James Buchan: 16,634 options; David R. Garcia: 16,634 options; and John Ritota: 1,634 options.
-The aggregate number of unvested stock options outstanding for each non-employee director as of December 31, 2023 was as follows: James Buchan: 12,546 options; David R. Garcia: 12,546 options; John Ritota: 12,546 options; and Benjamin Shaw: 18,560. - (4) Ms. Millar did not receive compensation in 2023 and will not receive compensation in the future for her service on the Board; however, she received compensation as an employee of the Company, as discussed above.
-As of December 31, 2023, Ms. Millar had 15,000 stock options outstanding and 15,000 RSUs that will vest on the three-year anniversary of the grant date.
+- (1) Mr. Hoffman and Mr. Montgomery are not included in this table, as they are, and at all times during 2024 were, employees of the Company and, thus, received no compensation for their service as directors.
+The compensation received by these individuals as employees of the Company is shown in the 2024 Summary Compensation Table that appears earlier in this Proxy Statement. - (2) The amounts reported in this column reflect the aggregate grant date fair value of the RSUs granted to the non-employee directors in 2024 as computed in accordance with FASB ASC 718.
+The aggregate number of stock awards outstanding for each non-employee director as of December 31, 2024 was as follows: James Buchan: 4,740 shares; David R. Garcia: 4,740 shares; John Ritota: 4,740 shares; and Benjamin Shaw: 4,740 shares. - (3) The aggregate number of vested stock options outstanding for each non-employee director as of December 31, 2024, was as follows: James Buchan: 6,360 options; David R. Garcia: 6,360 options; John Ritota: 6,360 options; and Benjamin Shaw: 6,187 options.
+The aggregate number of unvested stock options outstanding for each non-employee director as of December 31, 2024 was as follows: James Buchan: 7,820 options; David R. Garcia: 7,820 options; John Ritota: 7,820 options; and Benjamin Shaw: 12,373 options. - (4) Ms. Millar did not receive compensation in 2024 and will not receive compensation in the future for her service on the Board; however, she received compensation as an employee of the Company, as discussed above.
+As of December 31, 2024, Ms. Millar had 15,000 RSUs that will vest on the third anniversary of the grant date.